Star-X Mirrored and Southern Versions

 Star-X Internet Maps

 Variable display size, displayed in multiple with optional 1080p projection.
 Portfolio of 3 burn/hope monoprints using laser-cut large-format debossing, lemon juice, isopropyl alcohol, lighters, flame, smoke and one imprint-only print.
-Open set of 3 with burn “X” monoprints one white print, on 300g/msq white velvet somerset paper, 30 by 44 inches (760mm x 1120mm).
+Open set of 3 with burn “X” monoprints one white print, on 300g/msq white velvet somerset paper, 30 x 44 inches (760mm x 1120mm).
 With Emily York and Courtney Sennish.
+Open set of 1 etched mirror in two parts, 30 x 44 inches.
+Two oceans symmetries: Atlantic and Pacific, 60 x 44 inches.

 2022-ongoing